Structured to meet real commercial site requirements — not generic templates.

 What's Included in the ArbDesk System

--COSHH assessment framework aligned with arboricultural use
+COSHH assessment system aligned with arboricultural operations

--Clear folder structure ready for real jobs
+Clear folder structure ready for use on real jobs

--Fully editable Word documents
+Fully editable Word documents — no locked files

--Plain-language guidance written from an arborist’s point of view
+Plain-language guidance written from an arborist’s point of view

 *The exact documents you receive depend on the pack selected.
 Full details below.